con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 And then Vajradhara, the glorious,
 Most pleased and satisfied, with folded palms,
-Prostrated to the Buddha, the great protector,
+Prostrated to the Buddha, the noble guard,
-The Blesssed One and the *tathāgata*, (163)
+The Blesssed One, the lord *tathāgata*; (163)

-And with a host of other numerous
+And with a host of other Vajrapāṇis—
-Vajrapāṇis—the lords of *guhyaka*s,
+Of varied forms, the lords of *guhyaka*s,
-Noble protectors and great wrathful kings—
+Sublime protectors, noble wrathful kings—
-He spoke the following intensive praise: (164)
+He then exlaimed this most exuberent praise: (164)

 Protector, we rejoice!
 How excellent!